APE-group/hands_on_cobrawap/README.md

 ### Configuration

-Let's now choose a certain test dataset among those here available, calling it TEST_DATASET from now on.
+Let's now choose a certain test dataset among those here available, calling it CHOSEN_DATASET from now on.

-In order to configure the pipeline for running on the chosen dataset with the related analysis profile, we have to modify the accordingly the `~/.cobrawap/config` settings file, acting on the two fields `config_path` and `output_path`, respectively referring to the root folder of the set of configuration files, and of the output of the analysis.
+In order to configure the pipeline for running on the chosen dataset with the related analysis profile, we have to properly set the two fields `config_path` and `output_path` in the `~/.cobrawap/config` settings file, respectively referring to the root folder of the set of configuration files, and of the output of the analysis.

 To this aim, we can now invoke the initialization command:
 ```
 cobrawap init --config_path <CONFIG_PATH> --output_path <OUTPUT_PATH>
 ```

-`CONFIG_PATH` has to point at the chosen dataset, e.g. `/path/to/WK_DIR/hands_on_cobrawap/test_datasets/<CHOSEN_DATASET>/profiles`, while a suggested choice for `OUTPUT_PATH` is `/path/to/WK_DIR/output`.
+where `CONFIG_PATH` has to point at the chosen dataset, e.g. `/path/to/WK_DIR/hands_on_cobrawap/test_datasets/<CHOSEN_DATASET>/profiles`, while a suggested choice for `OUTPUT_PATH` is `/path/to/WK_DIR/output`.
+If the `~/.cobrawap/config` file already exists, paths in the settings file can be overwritten only after the explicit consensus of the user.

-By default, Cobrawap will try to build the tree structure of folders containing the templates for the necessary configuration files.
+By default, at the end of the initialization step, Cobrawap will try to build the tree structure of folders containing the templates for the necessary configuration files.
 In our case, we already provided the suitable configuration files related to the chosen dataset, and pointed at it in the inizialization command.
 Hence, Cobrawap will throw a prompt, `The config directory /path/to/WK_DIR/hands_on_cobrawap/test_datasets/<CHOSEN_DATASET>/profiles already exists and is not empty.
 Create template config files anyway? [y/N]`, and we have to type `N` in order to use the provided configuration files.

-To end the configuration, let's open the configuration file of stage01, and change the `/path/to/WK_DIR` placeholder into the actual absolute path to `WK_DIR`.
+To end the configuration, let's open the configuration file of stage01, `/path/to/WK_DIR/hands_on_cobrawap/test_datasets/<CHOSEN_DATASET>/profiles/stage01_data_entry/configs/config.yaml`, and change the `/path/to/WK_DIR` placeholder into the actual absolute path to `WK_DIR`.

 ## Run Cobrawap on a specific dataset